rocket-pool/docs.rocketpool.net/docs/guides/houston/participate.md

 ::: tip NOTE
 Locked RPL acts the same way as regular staked RPL for the purposes of rewards, voting, and collateral requirements.
 Locked RPL is not counted towards thresholds for withdrawing RPL.
 :::
 ## Delegating Voting Power

 A node operator can elect to delegate their voting power to another Node Operator.
+The only requirement is that the node has [initialized voting](../houston/participate#initializing-voting).

-This can be done using the following command:
+To delegate on-chain voting power to another node, use the following command:
 ```shell
 rocketpool network set-voting-delegate <address>
 ```